Qarik-Group/bucc-walk-thru-aws/README.md

 # Walk thru of BUCC on AWS

-This is an example repository.
+This is an example repository that compliaments a walk-thru video of provisioning AWS networking, a public Jumpbox, a private BOSH/UAA/CredHub/Concourse ([BUCC](https://github.com/starkandwayne/bucc)), and an example 5-node ZooKeeper cluster.

 All the state files created from `terraform` and `bosh` are listed in `.gitignore`.
 After going thru this walk thru, you would copy + paste liberally into your own private Git repository that would allow you to commit your state files.

 ## Clone this repo